CM 109 Introduction to Mass Media 3 Cr.

 CM 407 Senior Communications Seminar 3 Cr.

 A required course for Communications majors, designed to provide students up-to-date information about the fields of radio, television, journalism, advertising, public relations, public information, wire services and the Internet.
 Special applications of these fields in business, the military, politics, law, and other professions will be considered.
 As part of this capstone course, seniors will be required to present and analyze before an audience of department faculty and/or other faculty, a portfolio of prior work.
-Prerequisite: senior status or permission of instructor.
+Prerequisite: J2 class level or permission of instructor.

 CM 408 Communications Internship 3 Cr.